nerdschoolbergen/react/exercise-1/README.md

 :pencil2: Run `npm run build`.
 After a few seconds, it says a bundle is compiled and ready inside the `/build` folder.
 This means Webpack took all of our files and bundled and minimized them into one js and one css file, ready to be deployed to production.

 :pencil2: Run `npx serve -s build` and open [http://localhost:5000/](http://localhost:5000/).
 This command starts a small web server called [`serve`](https://github.com/zeit/serve#readme) which _serves_ your built production build.
-Stop the server by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the terminal window.

-For the rest of the workshop we'll use `npm start` to serve our source files as-is through webpack dev server.
+:book: For the rest of the workshop we'll use `npm start` to serve our source files as-is through webpack dev server.
 This makes it easier to debug and inspect our code in the browser dev tools and other development features.

-You can stop serving the bundle and make sure you're using port 3000 and not 5000: [http://localhost:3000/](http://localhost:3000/).
+:pencil2: You can stop serving the bundle by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the terminal window.
+In your browser, make sure you're using port 3000 (the dev server) and not 5000: [http://localhost:3000/](http://localhost:3000/).

 ### Test

-We already know we have one test in `src\App.test.js`, so we assume running `npm test` will find and run it.
+We already know we have one test in `src/App.test.js`, so we assume running `npm test` will find and run it.

 :pencil2: Run `npm test`.
 It should produce 1 green test passing.
 The command also entered _watch mode_ which'll re-run relevant tests when source files changes.
 It can be useful to leave this open in another terminal window while working.